OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 # References

 References on the OWASP AI guide (a project of which this document is part):
-* [Recording](https://www.youtube.com/watch?v=ABmWHnFrMqI) or [slides](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/assets/images/20230215-Rob-AIsecurity-Appsec-ForSharing.pdf?raw=true) from [Rob van der Veer's talk](https://sched.co/1F9DT) at the OWASP Global appsec event in Dublin on February 15 2023, during which this OWASP AI guide was launched.
+* [Recording](https://www.youtube.com/watch?v=ABmWHnFrMqI) or [slides](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/assets/images/20230215-Rob-AIsecurity-Appsec-ForSharing.pdf?raw=true) from [Rob van der Veer's talk](https://sched.co/1F9DT) at the OWASP Global appsec event in Dublin on February 15 2023, during which the OWASP AI guide was launched.
 * Appsec Podcast episode on the OWASP AI guide ([audio](https://www.buzzsprout.com/1730684/12313155-rob-van-der-veer-owasp-ai-security-privacy-guide),[video](https://www.youtube.com/watch?v=SLdn3AwlCAk&))
 * The [September 2023 MLSecops Podcast](https://mlsecops.com/podcast/a-holistic-approach-to-understanding-the-ai-lifecycle-and-securing-ml-systems-protecting-ai-through-people-processes-technology), and If you want the short story, check out [the 13 minute AI security quick-talk](https://www.brighttalk.com/webcast/19697/586526).